8 Signs You’ve Reached Financial Adulthood in 2021

 Even if you don’t have an active investment yet, the fact that you are exploring your options is a great way to achieve financial adulthood.
 By now, you should know that starting an investment is not that expensive and that you have plenty of options to choose from.
 Hopefully, you’ll have more time to research and choose now that you’re stuck at home with everyone.

 What’s the best thing to have during an unpredictable pandemic season?
 An emergency fund.
 It’s definitely a good sign of financial adulthood to have a rainy day fund for all types of emergencies.
 The good thing is that it’s not exclusive to medical emergencies.
 If ever you lose your job due to COVID-19, your emergency fund should help you bounce back.
+We listed here the importance of emergency fund.

 After reading the news about public transportation workers contracting COVID-19, now’s the best time to own a car.
 If you already do, then you’ve got more freedom to move around than most people.
 Public transportation isn’t really as convenient as it was before.
 You’re definitely at the brink of financial adulthood if you have a vehicle registered under your name.